menu icon

 Gingerbread cookies stay fresh longer than your basic chocolate chip cookie.
 You can store them in an airtight container for a week and in the freezer up to six months!

-Iced Gingerbread Man Cookies Recipe
+Gingerbread Man Cookies FAQs

 Iced Gingerbread Man Cookies